-As of October 29, 2023, the Corporation had 8,131 employees.
-The following table presents the breakdown of employees within our three operating sectors as of October 29, 2023, excluding employees located at the Corporation's head office and within its administrative services center.
+As of October 27, 2024, the Corporation had approximately 7,500 permanent employees.
+The following table presents the breakdown of permanent employees within our three operating sectors as of October 27, 2024, excluding employees located at the Corporation's head office and within its administrative services center.

-er of Employees Description
+Description Number of Permanent Employees

-3,787 Packaging Sector
+Packaging Sector 3,549

-3,660 Printing Sector
+Retail Services and Printing Sector 3,278

-327 Media Sector
+Media Sector 328

--

-As of October 29, 2023, 1,006 permanent employees of our Packaging Sector were represented by certified associations under eleven collective bargaining agreements.
-These agreements will expire on various dates through the end of 2026.
-A total of five collective bargaining agreements will be negotiated in 2024.
+As of October 27, 2024, 965 permanent employees of our Packaging Sector were represented by certified associations under 10 collective bargaining agreements.
+These agreements will expire on various dates through the end of 2027.
+A total of six collective bargaining agreements will be negotiated in 2025.

-As of October 29, 2023, 780 permanent employees of our Printing Sector were represented by certified associations under 9 collective agreements.
-These agreements will expire on various dates through October 2026.
-As of October 29, 2023, there were two collective agreements that expired in August and October 2023 representing 175 permanent employees of our Printing Sector that were under negotiation, one of which representing 91 permanent employees of our Printing Sector was subsequently concluded in December 2023.
-One collective agreement expired in December 2023 and one will expire in August 2024.
+As of October 27, 2024, 647 permanent employees of our Retail Services and Printing Sector were represented by certified associations under eight collective agreements.
+These agreements will expire on various dates through August 2027.
+There is no collective agreement currently under negotiation in our Retail Services and Printing Sector.
+Three collective agreements will expire in 2025.